justin-tpb/ProtExtract/README.md

     -h: Show the help message.

-## Example Usage
+### Example Usage

-To install the required conda environment, navigate to the directory containing the ProtExtract file, enter the following command and follow the instructions:
+To install the required conda environment, navigate to the directory containing the `ProtExtract` main script, enter the following command and follow the instructions:

     ./ProtExtract -c

-To run ProtExtract with default options, navigate to the directory containing the ProtExtract file and enter the following command:
+To run ProtExtract with default options, navigate to the directory containing the `ProtExtract` main script and enter the following command:

     ./ProtExtract